Time wasters at work aren’t just a minor inconvenience — they’re a serious drain on your business’s productivity and bottom line.

 1. Overwhelming emails

-Emails are a necessary part of workplace communication, but they can quickly become overwhelming and heavily affect workplace productivity.
+Emails are necessary for workplace communication, but they can quickly become overwhelming and heavily affect workplace productivity.

-• Set designated email times: Encourage your team to check emails at specific intervals during the day to prevent constant disruptions.
-Hubstaff’s time tracking can be used to monitor how much time is spent on emails, and help identify periods of high email activity, helping to reduce this major time waster.
+- Set designated email times: Encourage your team to check emails at specific daily intervals to prevent constant disruptions.
+Hubstaff’s time tracking can be used to track how much time is spent on emails and help identify periods of high email activity, reducing this major time waster.

 2. Instant message notifications

-Impact: Research shows that it takes an average of 23 minutes to refocus after an interruption, highlighting how instant messages can become one of the most biggest time wasters in the workplace.
+Research shows that it takes an average of 23 minutes to refocus after an interruption, highlighting how instant messages can become one of the biggest time wasters in the workplace.

 3. Unnecessary meetings